SenseNet/sensenet/README.md

 - [Getting started - developing applications](http://wiki.sensenet.com/Getting_started_-_developing_applications)

 ## Contributing
 All kinds of contributions are welcome!
-We are happy if you have an idea, bugfix or feature request to share with others.
+We are happy if you have an idea, bugfix or a feature request to share with others.
 Please check out our [Contribution guide](CONTRIBUTING.md) for details.